Mutual Respect: Avoid Referring to Dental Colleagues as ‘Just a …’

 “Just a …” could be to make a point against the individual person, profession, or both.
 “Just a…” is commonly used in the context of meaning: simply, only, no more than, barely, narrowly, by a little, hardly, or nothing but.

-I have heard patients say “just an assistant” or “just the front office.”
-It’s common language; I understand that completely.
-Is it meant to be degrading or insulting, or is it just harmless and oblivious?
+I have heard patients say, “just an assistant” or “just the front office.”
+It’s common language – I understand that completely.
+However, is it meant to be degrading or insulting, or just harmless and oblivious?
 Either way, whoever is “just a…” is important to the practice because when a “just a…” doesn’t show up to work, it’s pretty obvious.

-Basically, there’s a lot of complaining about each other when we don’t do or really know their jobs or endure their daily struggles.
+Basically, there’s a lot of complaining about each other when we don’t do or really know the intricacies of their jobs or endure their daily struggles.
 So I thought writing this article could be helpful.

 Just an Assistant